AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Experimental Study

 \subsubsection{Covert Packet Integration}

-\begin{itemize} \item \textbf{FlowLabel and Length Field Encryption:} Covert packets were inserted into active, valid connections in which encryption was applied to either the FlowLabel or the Length field.
+\begin{itemize} \item \textbf{Flow Label and Length Field Encryption:} Covert packets were inserted into active, valid connections in which encryption was applied to either the Flow Label or the Length field.
 This method reduced the detectability of the covert packets among regular traffic by ensuring that they followed logical TCP sequence numbers and shared the same source and destination addresses.
-It is noteworthy that FlowLabel encryption was applied to UDP and ICMPv6 error messages, but was specifically avoided in TCP packets due to their detectability.
+It is noteworthy that Flow Label encryption was applied to UDP and ICMPv6 error messages, but was specifically avoided in TCP packets due to their detectability.

 \item \textbf{Address Space Encryption:} When the encryption strategy involved modifying the Address Space, the insertion of covert packets did not require alignment with existing traffic flows since the very nature of the encryption could mask the origin effectively.
 This method allowed more flexibility in packet insertion without the need for matching TCP sequence numbers or other header fields that might link packets to a specific flow. \end{itemize}